PyWavelets/pywt/doc/source/ref/wavelet-packets.rst

      :param maxlevel: Maximum allowed level of decomposition.
 If not specified it will be calculated based on the ``wavelet`` and ``data`` length using :func:`pywt.dwt_max_level`.

+     :param axes: The axes of the array that are to be transformed.

   .. method:: get_level(level, [order="natural", [decompose=True]])